anniepham7/wetzel/README.md

-# BIH Charité - Christiane Wetzel
+# Berlin Institute of Health QUEST - Team Christiane Wetzel

 This repository contains an R package developed by _Annie Pham_, a Student Assistant of _Christiane Wetzel_.
 The package provides various R functions for data analysis and visualization.